 But I’ve never actually published direct with Apple.
 And for the first time, I finally can.
 Intriguing!

 (Minor correction: As pointed out by a couple of people Apple actually quietly rolled out a way to publish via PC back in September, but only through the Pages app.
-And it appears nobody really knew about this.
+And it appears it was a soft launch and few knew about it.
 But what is 100% new today on that front is the publishing portal – which allows anyone, on PC or Mac, to provide Apple with a finished EPUB, whether that’s to update a published book or publish a new one.)

 I’m sure a lot of you are in the same boat and are suddenly more curious about things like the terms for going direct.